gojimmypi/VerilogLanguageExtension/ProjectTemplate/README.md

 A custom FPGA "build" is called from a DOS batch file in the [build](./build/) directory.
 There's a bit of logic there that checks for which directory WSL needs to be used.
-Target Deploys are found in the `<Target Name="Build"  >` section of the [ProjectTemplate.csproj](./ProjectTemplate.csproj) file. (yes, it is a bit wonky to have this be a C# app, if anyone knows how to chage that to something better, please submit a PR)
+Target Deploys are found in the `<Target Name="Build"  >` section of the [ProjectTemplate.csproj](./ProjectTemplate.csproj) file. (yes, it is a bit wonky to have this be a C# app, if anyone knows how to change that to something better, please submit a PR)

 Once the batch file figures out which WSL directory to use, the Linux `make` is called using the local project [Makefile](./Makefile)